Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 ---

 ## Preface
-Something that I realized while I worked on many of frontend tasks is that, it is often more efficient to look for an answer online and use them in my project rather than coming up with my own solutions.
-Online answers usually follow better code practices than how I would have implemented, and it takes time and effort to solve a problem on my own.
+Something that I realized while I worked on many of frontend tasks is that, I often use online resources as a confirmation of what I'm doing, even trival ones, such as using substring method in Javascript.
+Of course, I'm not saying referring to online resources is bad.
+In fact, I would encourage others to do the same since it lets you discover new and better ways of dealing with problem.

-However, sometimes, I feel that I do not have enough knowledge on how all these resources work under the hood.
-As [Anthony Alicea](https://anthonyalicea.com/courses/) puts it, imitation can only get you so far.
-Having a deeper understanding of inner workings, however, can make you a successful developer.

-Taking a step back from trying to make things work, I think it's important to take time to solidify foundational knowledge that can be applied in many situations.
+What was concerning for me, however, is how quickly I forget about this findings.
+I often end up searching for same thing over in internet.
+I even forgot about some of neat insights that I thought I would use again in future.

+What can I do to really ingrain a knowledge?
+I thought about it, and I think the problem was that I was not putting enough effort in using the answers that I found online.
+Instead of simply using them, I should have taken some time to understand them.
+This applied to my basic understanding of Javascript as well.
+While I have experience using Javascript through different frameworks, I didn't really spend time to dig into Javascript language itself.
+So to give myself better understanding of Javascript, I decided to study how Javascript work under the hood.

 ## Series Introduction
 I'm planning to go over Javascript fundamentals in series of posts.
 I will be covering many detailed bits of Javascript and it will be geared towards developers with some basic understanding of Javascript.
 Also kindly note that I will be referring to many online resources to reinforcement my blog article.

-In this part 1 of series, I will explain different aspects of Javascript language itself and define what Javascript is.
-Also note that most of the source of this article comes from a book called [You don't know js](https://github.com/getify/You-Dont-Know-JS).
+In this part 1 of series, I will explain different aspects of Javascript and define what Javascript is.
+There won't be much Javascript coding since it will be about Javascript language itself.

+Note that most source of this article comes from a book called [You don't know js](https://github.com/getify/You-Dont-Know-JS).
 I'll be adding some additional information on top of it and summarize the book in my own words.
-If you have not read the book and want to gain deeper understanding of Javascript, I think it's worth a time to read through the book.
+If you have not read the book and want to gain deeper understanding of Javascript, it will be worth a time to read through the book.

 So, without further ado, let's dive into javascript fundamentals.